-Information about how transfer work is equated in University College, declaring or changing your major, and taking a course at another college or institution can all be found on this Website.
+Information about how transfer work is equated in University College, declaring or changing your major, and taking a course at another college or institution can all be found on this website.
 Please click on the graphic buttons on your left to view some great files and pages regularly used by students.

 TRANSFER STUDENT CHECKLIST...

 3. All University College transfer students with fewer than 30 credit hours earned must enroll in a learning community.
-You'll be given more information at orientation.

 5. If you do not have a recent (5 years) ACT or SAT score and have not taken a transferable algebra course (Math 1300, Pre-Calculus) or higher, then you are required to take the on-line math placement test, visit http://www.ohio.edu/orientation/mathPlacement2.cfm for more information.